roelofr/SickBeard-Telegram/README.md

 ## Requirements

- - PHP 5.5 or higher
+ - PHP 5.6 or higher (5.5 and lower not officially supported)
  - Composer
  - cURL